jcampanile/flappybird/README.md

 <p>Images by Dong Nyugen.</p>
 <p>Code based on <a href="https://github.com/nebez/floppybird/">nebez's floppybird</a></p>
 <h2>notice</h2>
-This project by jcampanile is lisensed under the MIT license.
+This project by jcampanile is licensed under the MIT license.